 Technical SEO helps search engines find and understand your website.
-Even if your content is strong, small behind-the-scenes issues can quietly block your site from showing up in search results.
-In this guide, we’re walking through 10 of the most common technical SEO issues and how to fix them.
+In this guide, we’re walking through 10 of the most common technical SEO issues and how to fix them!

 1. Crawl Errors